BATHROOM REMODELING IN ARLINGTON HEIGHTS, IL

-Our clients had purchased their home five years before undergoing their bathroom remodeling project in Arlington Heights.
-Unfortunately the plumbing for their tub was installed incorrectly and they were experiencing a leak, which prompted their exploration of remodeling.
-They considered remodeling the entire bathroom to their taste, as they were lacking storage and Kate was hoping for a seated vanity area.
+Our clients had recently purchased their home before undergoing this bathroom remodeling project in Arlington Heights.
+Unfortunately, the plumbing for their bath tub was installed incorrectly and they were experiencing a leak, which prompted their exploration of remodeling.
+They wanted to design and remodel the entire bathroom to their taste, as it was lacking style and functionality.

 PROJECT TYPE: